ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-mouse-cursors.md

 layout: "layouts/post.njk"
 title: Don’t use custom CSS mouse cursors
 source: ericwbailey.website
-excerpt: "Vanity is almost always at odds with user needs.
-While a custom CSS cursor may seem flashy and fun, consider that it may present a significant, unnecessary barrier to access"
+excerpt: "While a custom CSS cursor may seem flashy and fun, consider that it may present a significant, unnecessary barrier to access"
 date: 2021-05-18
 year: 2021
 tags: